 Every five years, the world’s largest animal sacrifice takes place at the Gadhimai Temple in the Bara district of Nepal, about 200 km south of the capital, Kathmandu.
 Following a month-long celebration or “mela,” the festival culminates in the ritual slaughter of tens of thousands of animals.
-At its height in 2009, around 500,000 buffalo, goats, pigeons and other animals were slaughtered, but thanks to tireless efforts by Humane Society International/India and others including The Federation of Animal Welfare Nepal, Animal Welfare Network Nepal, and People for Animals, the gruesome event was considerably reduced in 2014 to around 30,000 animals.
+At its height in 2009, around 500,000 buffalo, goats, pigeons and other animals were slaughtered, but thanks to tireless efforts by Humane Society International/India and others including The Federation of Animal Welfare Nepal, Animal Welfare Network Nepal, and People for Animals, the gruesome event has considerably reduced in 2014 to around 30,000 animals including 10,000 buffaloes and then in 2019 to an estimated 3,500 buffalo.

 Negotiations at Gadhimai